-Have you ever felt at war with yourself?… as if different pieces of you disagreed and were stirring up trouble.
+Do you feel at war with yourself?… as if different pieces of you disagreed and were stirring up trouble.
 Or maybe you’ve noticed you act or feel differently depending on the people or environment you encounter.
 According to the Internal Family Systems Model (IFS), those inner battles and differences are influenced by “parts.”
 We all have smaller parts of us that interact with the world and each other every day.
 These parts often influence our decision-making, attitude, and how we act in countless situations throughout our days, years, and lives.
 In IFS Therapy, we get to know the different parts within that may be contributing to difficulties in our lives.

 What are Parts?

 Parts exist to protect our well-being.
 These are the good intention pieces within us that have the same goal: protecting us.
 While every part has our best interests at heart; sometimes they get in the way and do more harm than good.
 Each type of part has a different role and, while everyone has these parts, not all parts are created equal.
-We have 3 kinds of parts: Managers, Firefighters, and Exiles.
+We have 3 kinds of parts:

+Our manager parts operate our day to day living by keeping us functional and safe.
+Think of how a bank manager oversees operations of a local branch.
+The bank manager checks in with the employees, implements policies, and makes sure customers are happy.
+Managers take precautions and preemptive measures to prevent disaster.
 Managers take different forms.
 One example of a common manager part is the Planner.
 This part worries about how prepared we are for a given situation.
 It maps out our weeks to come, runs through possible scenarios, and comes up with a game plan.
 As helpful as Planner can be, sometimes it prevents us from living in the present because it’s so focused on next steps.

-Firefighter parts are also protectors; but they don’t trust our manager parts to do their jobs and when firefighters feel like managers are failing, they leap into action to extinguish the perceived danger.
-When a firefighter comes to “put out a fire”, it doesn’t care to knock on the door and wait for us to answer; it kicks in the door with hoses and extinguishers at the ready to stop us from being burnt.
-As long as the fire is out, the firefighter doesn’t mind what state the home is left in.
+Firefighter parts are also protectors; but they don’t trust our manager parts to do their jobs and when they often they leap into action to extinguish perceived danger.
+When firefighters comes to “put out a fire”, they don’t care to knock on the door and wait for an answer; they kick in the door with hoses and extinguishers, ready to stop us from being burnt. mAs long as the fire is out, the firefighter doesn’t mind what state the home is left in.

-What does a firefighter look like in the real world?
-Typically, a firefighter presents itself when emotional pain is difficult to manage and we need an escape.
+Firefighters present themselves when emotional pain is difficult to manage and we need an escape.
 These escapes can come in many forms such as: binges, panic attacks, relapses, spending sprees, etc. What do these all have in common?
 They offer a distraction and an escape but they leave us with setbacks in the form of a mess to clean up.

 So, what are we supposed to do with all these parts?
 Well, parts are just a part of the equation!
 The IFS Model points to another element of ourselves; a core Self.
-The Self is described as holding many qualities we would want in a good leader: curious, calm, accepting, confident.
-We all have a Self and some have more access to it than others; but the goal is to help everyone gain access to and lead with The Self.
+The Self holds many qualities we would want in a good leader: curiosity, calm, acceptance, and confidence.
+We all have a Self although some have more access to it than others.
+The goal is to help everyone gain access to and lead with The Self.
 In order to do that we need to ease the burdens of our protectors through a process called “Unburdening”.